MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/using-the-microsoft-c-runtime-with-user-mode-drivers-and-apps.md

 Starting in Visual Studio 2015, the Universal C Runtime (UCRT) encompasses the C runtime.
 The other pieces required for a complete program (C/C++ Language Features, C++ Library) are provided by Visual Studio in the VC++ Redistributable.
 To avoid a runtime redistribution requirement, those pieces are statically linked.

 > [!WARNING]
 > When building a user-mode driver project in Visual Studio, if you set **PlatformToolset**  to `WindowsUserModeDriver10.0`, the toolset ignores any runtime library specified in the project and instead links statically against the VC++ Runtime and dynamically against the UCRT.
-This hybrid linking behavior cannot be overridden.
+When using this toolset, this hybrid linking behavior cannot be reconfigured.

-If you need to make modifications (for example include another DLL), use the following procedure to reconfigure hybrid linking:
+If you're not using the `WindowsUserModeDriver10.0` toolset, use the following procedure to make modifications (for example include another DLL):

 1. Set to link statically in general: **Properties > C/C++ > Code Generation > Runtime Library = Multi-threaded (/MT)**
 2. Remove the statically linked UCRT: **Properties > Linker > Input > Ignore Specific Default Libraries += libucrt.lib**